Urobotos/Sandworm/README.md

    *(You can set different values ​​for different Filaments, or completely disable temperature automation for a selected Filament).*

-<h3>Information about Proximity inductive probe SN-04 PNP and initial Z homing:</h3>
+### Information about Proximity inductive probe SN-04 PNP and initial Z homing:
 For the initial Z home (after starting the printer), it is recommended to preheat the nozzle, <br>
 due to filament leakage from the Volcano nozzle after the previous print. <br>
 Longer sticking filament does not cause much of a problem, it will bend on the SN-04 probe, <br>